 What are they?

-Brainwavz S0 earphones are balanced, entry level in-ear monitors (IEM).
-At £25, they slot nicely into the budget end of the earphone market and offer a decent alternative to more expensive earphones, like Brainwavz more costly offering - the B400.
+Brainwavz S0 earphones are balanced, entry-level in-ear monitors (IEM).
+They slot nicely into the budget end of the earphone market and offer a decent alternative to more expensive earphones, like Brainwavz more costly offering - the B400.

 What do you get in the box?

 In the box, you get a wide variety of earphone tips - including six sets of silicone ear tips (in small, medium and large), one set of Comply isolation T-400 foam tips, one set of silicone (horrifically named) bi-flange ear tips, one set of silicone tri-flange ear tips, a shirt clip, the instruction manual and a 24-month warranty card.